tompc35/data_marine_science/_sources/software-installation/README.md

 If you have a different version of Python, you have two options:

 1. Uninstall the previous installation.
-If you choose this option, find the uninstall instructions for your operating system at https://conda.io/docs/user-guide/install/index.html.
-Proceed with the [Miniconda installation](#miniconda-installation) steps below.
+Note that option 2 below may be better if you already have Python code that you want to keep running on the same version of Python.
+If you choose option 1, find the uninstall instructions for your operating system at https://conda.io/projects/conda/en/latest/user-guide/install/index.html#regular-installation.
+For Mac and Windows installations, be sure to remove the Miniconda or Anaconda directory from your home folder.
+Restart your terminal and proceed with the [Miniconda installation](#miniconda-installation) steps below.

 2. *Advanced:* Create a new *environment* for this class.